Kerry Washington's Emmys 2020 Outfit Change Proves You Can Never Have Too Much Glamour - E! Online

 First-time winner Zendaya also sported multiple looks during the show while Regina King had a look she was wearing for the ceremony and one she would have worn if the ceremony had been held in person.

-And, if these stars' incredible looks have you only wanting more Emmy glamour, check out the best dressed celebs at this year's remote show here.
+If these stars' incredible looks have you only wanting more Emmy glamour, check out the best dressed celebs at this year's remote show here.